ndsh/occasional-knowledge/README.md

 ### Map a float value with Arduino
+In Arduino you cannot natively map a float value.
+Period.
+Here is a function that fixes this issue.

 ```c++
 float mapfloat(float x, float in_min, float in_max, float out_min, float out_max) {
   return (x - in_min) * (out_max - out_min) / (in_max - in_min) + out_min;